 Michelle currently resides in Venetia with her husband, Jerry.
 They have two grown sons.

-Marlina Hays is the Administrative Assistant at the Washington County Community Foundation.
+Marlina Hays is the Communications Associate at the Washington County Community Foundation.
 Prior to her position at the Foundation, Marlina worked as an Assistant Manager for Hobby Lobby.

 She obtained her Associate Degree from Douglas School of Business, where she majored in Graphic Communications.
-Marlina has been involved in many clubs and organizations throughout the years, currently serving as Treasurer for both Patrons of the Creative Arts and the Boys Youth Basketball League at Bentworth School District.
+Marlina has been involved in many clubs and organizations throughout the years, currently serving as Treasurer for the Boys Youth Basketball League at Bentworth School District.

 Marlina and her family currently reside in Eighty Four.
 Her husband, Ben, and two youngest boys keep her busy with sports year round, while her oldest son attends WVU.